Frequently Asked Dog Daycare Questions

 What kind of “report” do I get at the end of the day?

-When your dog attends daycare, we will provide you with a daily Daycare Report Card of their performance.
-This will let you know how they are playing with his/her friends, what activities he/she enjoys most, and what positive developments we notice as they mature.
-The report cards allow us to keep you informed regarding your dog's social skills and negative behaviors that we can work toegether to eliminate.
+When your dog attends daycare, we will provide you with daily communication about their performance.
+We will let you know how they are playing with his/her friends, what activities he/she enjoys most, and what positive developments we notice as they mature.
+These daily conversations allow us to keep you informed regarding your dog's social skills and negative behaviors that we can work together to eliminate.

 What behaviors make a dog incompatible for Dog Daycare?